A Canoe Adventures canoe on the River Dart, view from Sharpham's rewilding fields

 Overview

-Join folk musician Ellie Beare for a gentle walk through the rewilding at Sharpham interspersed with wonderful folk songs which take inspiration from the natural world.
-Together we’ll soak up the landscape and consider what these songs can teach us about our own connection to nature.
-Review from a previous participant: 'It was heartful, memorable and and a beautiful reflection of the place, nature and people'.
+Join folk musician Ellie Beare for a gentle walk through the rewilding at Sharpham interspersed with folk songs old and new which take inspiration from the natural world.

 Suitable for adults and older children (9+).
 No dogs please.
 Just under 1 1/2 miles of mixed terrain, including stiles and a moderately steep hill.
 Please wear good footwear and dress for the weather.